We'll guide you through cloning an event to make event creation quick and simple, as well as archiving an event when it's over.

 The Funraisin platform has a cloning functionality that makes it easy for you to copy an event.
 It also has the archiving functionality that can be applied on events to bring down all fundraising pages created under them.

 Who is it most useful for?

-Platform admins, particularly event owners, who often set up their events will find this useful, especially when they're running the same event each year or when they just want to copy an event so they can use the same layout and registration process and maybe just update some contents and the registration flow.
-With the archiving function, they can bring down previous year's fundraising pages with just a single click.
+Platform admins, particularly event owners, who often set up their events will find this useful, especially when they're running the same event each year.
+Or this can be used when you just want to copy an event so the same layout and registration process is copied over, and maybe just update some contents and the registration flow.
+With the archiving function, you can bring down previous year's fundraising pages with just a single click.